garretreichenbach/New-StarMade-Launcher/README.md

 - Schine for making such a great game
 - The StarLoader Team for making a new launcher

-Note: Pretty much every class in `util` was copied over from the main repo.
+Note: Pretty much every class in `src/starmade` was copied over from the main repo.

 # Building from source
 1. Clone the Repo (duh)